The Big 3 offered 'life-changing' raises. Why thousands of autoworkers are voting 'no'

 "I'll be able to pay off some credit card debt, that's for sure," she says.
 "I'll be able to do some home improvement projects that I've been putting off."

-Cooper is among those who don't expect to ever see a return of the retiree benefits that previous generations of autoworkers enjoyed.
+Cooper is among those who don't expect to ever see a return of the retirement benefits that previous generations of autoworkers enjoyed.

 "I don't think any companies want to really take on those liabilities anymore," he says.